MrEricL/lighting/README.md

 # lighting
-Graphics assignment- Applying Phong Reflection model
+Graphics- Adding shading to the engine with the Phong Reflection model